centreon/centreon-documentation/versioned_docs/version-22.10/reporting/upgrade.md

 ## Step 3: Upgrade the reporting server

+> Ensure a version of Java 17 or later is installed before you start the procedure.

 1. Connect to your reporting server and stop the scheduler service (CBIS):

     ```shell